MohaBroha/Pokedex-Project/README.md

-Podex – Simple Pokémon Pokédex
+DexHub – Simple Pokémon Pokédex
 Overview

-Podex is an interactive web-based Pokédex that fetches and displays Pokémon data from the PokéAPI.
+DexHub is an interactive web-based DexHub that fetches and displays Pokémon data from the PokéAPI.
 Users can click on a Pokémon to view a modal with details.

 Built with HTML, CSS, and JavaScript – no frameworks required.